BeyondCombustion/The-Book-fka-The-Consensus/The List.md

 # BeyondCombustion's 'The List'
-## Device makers and manufacturers
+## An index of device makers and manufacturers
-#### Defunct/Discontinued makers and manufacturers, as well as DIY builds included
+#### *Defunct/Discontinued makers and manufacturers, as well as DIY builds included

 # The List